 If you start by creating templates oriented to the smallest mobile display, further scaling for larger formats would be much easier.
 Moreover, this technique will allow getting rid of unnecessary excess optional components of web pages, as well as develop a universal approach to using free space on the page.

 To implement this, we recommend using an HTML/CSS framework, suitable for creating mobile-first adapted web pages.
-Preferably, in a development environment using templates which are compatible with mobile devices.
+Preferably, in a development environment using templates that are compatible with mobile devices.
 Examples include Bootstrap, Foundation, Skeleton, SemanticUI, Pure, UIkit, etc.

-Currently, the most convenient navigation format in the mobile development is a drop-down list with menu items located vertically.
+Currently, the most convenient navigation format in mobile development is a drop-down list with menu items located vertically.
 Make sure that the user does not have to strain their eyes trying to read the text indicating the specific menu item.
 Also, using interactive buttons instead of the usual text strings will further simplify the navigation on your website.

 As the web design sphere developed, the popularity of the layouts, which involve a maximum of free space, steadily increased.
 The latest trends include informative minimalistic icons, which reveal their function when clicked (or tapped).
 Due to this, all the interactive elements are represented compactly and the template itself is not overloaded with unnecessary details.
 Generally speaking, this approach usually applies to the desktop version of the website also, thus requiring minimal effort from the designer.